robertvokac/time-calc/Readme.md

 ### test.txt
 If file test.txt exists, then user is not asked for start time and overtime.
 Instead, the values in files starttime.txt and overtime.txt are used.

+## Features

+### 3 Visibility modes

+ * STRONGLY_COLORED - many colors
+ * WEAKLY_COLORED - darkened colors
+ * GRAY - gray colors
+ * NONE - widgets are hidden

+### Widgets

+#### Analog Clock

+ * hour hand
+ * minute hand (can be disabled in configuration)
+ * second hand (can be disabled in configuration)
+ * millisecond hand  (can be disabled in configuration)
+ * shows current year, month, day of month and day of week, if analog clock is hovered by mouse cursor and Visibility is STRONGLY_COLORED
+ * shows yellow highlighted remaining time until end of today working hours, if analog clock is hovered by mouse cursor and Visibility is STRONGLY_COLORED
+ * hands can be long or shorter (can be set in configuration)

+#### Progress Square
+ * Show graphically day progress

+#### Progress Circle

+ * Show graphically day progress

+#### Hour Battery

+#### Day Battery

+#### Week Battery

+#### Month Battery

+### Smileys

+Progress in square, circle or batteries is represented also by smileys (only, if the widget is hovered by mouse cursor):

+* ? ... face screaming in fear ... less than 6.25%
+* ? ... pouting face ... less than 12.5%
+* ? ... angry face ... less than 18.75%
+* ? ... loudly crying face ... less than 25%
+* ? ... crying face ... less than 31.25%
+* ? ... disappointed face ... less than 37.5%
+* ? ... tired face ... less than 43.75%
+* ? ... fearful face ... less than 50%
+* ? ... astonished face ... less than 56.25%
+* ? ... frowning face with open mouth ... less than 62.5%
+* ? ... smiling face with smiling eyes ... less than 68.75%
+* ? ... smiling face with open mouth ... less than 75%
+* ? ... grinning face with smiling eyes ... less than 81.25%
+* ? ... smiling face with sunglasses ... less than 87.5%
+* ? ... smiling face with heart-shaped eyes ... less than 93.75%
+* ? ... smiling face with horns ... more or equal to 93.75%

 ## Key shortcuts

 ## Command button